-Please email languages@umgc.edu or contact your academic advisor if you have questions about placement into language courses or if you have prior experience learning a language.
+Please contact your academic advisor if you have questions about placement into language courses or if you have prior experience learning a language.
 Placement testing is available for all languages offered at UMGC.
 If you have no prior experience with a language, please enroll in the introductory course.